mikechambers/StringConvert/README.md

 ## Usage

-Select text and then select the command from the _Edit_ menu.
+Select text and then select the command from the _Edit_ menu, or by right clicking and selecting the command from the context menu.

 Some commands also have keyboard shortcuts: